Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Ninja Foodi DualZone FlexBasket: Setup

-The Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone arrived in a bright and cheery box.
+The Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone arrived in a bright, cheery box.
 It was safely packaged in cardboard and paper with virtually no plastic to speak of—a strong start on the eco-friendly front.
 There was nothing to assemble and no components to puzzle over.
-The basket just needed a quick cleanup with soapy water to remove any factory dust, which I’d always do with any new bakeware or bowls anyway.
+The basket just needed a quick clean-up with soapy water to remove any factory dust, which I’d always do with any new bakeware or bowls anyway.

-As the instruction manual states, you must allow at least 5.9in/15cm of space above and on all sides of the Ninja Foodi FlexBasket Air Fryer.
-My first plan was to home it at the end of my main countertop, where there is a socket near the skirting board below.
-Sadly, the power cable was far too short, and extension leads are not recommended on safety grounds.
+The instruction manual states that you must allow at least 5.9in/15cm of space above and on all sides of the Ninja Foodi FlexBasket Air Fryer.
+My first plan was to home it at the end of my main countertop, with a socket near the skirting board below.
+Sadly, the power cable was too short, and extension leads are not recommended on safety grounds.

 My only other viable option, without getting the electrician in to carve up my newly plastered walls, was in the corner to the right of the sink, where there is a spare socket I use for small appliances that get packed away, like the stick blender and compact food mixer.
 Being in the corner meant I had to pull it out a couple of inches when cooking, but there was still enough space in front to pull the basket out (without it falling onto the floor), so it did the job.

 While the Ninja Foodi FlexBasket Air Fryer is not offensive to look at, it is pretty big (note the soup tins for scale) and cumbersome on the countertops.
-If I decide to embrace Air Fryer Life on a permanent basis, I'll have to get some rewiring done.
+If I embrace Air Fryer Life permanently, I'll have to do some rewiring.

 Ninja Foodi FlexBasket on worktop with tin cans for height comparison (Image credit: Future)